jxsl13/TeeworldsEconVPNDetection/readme.md

-# Teeworlds VPN Detection & Distributed Banserver (written in Go)
+# Teeworlds VPN detection & distributed ban server

 This application connects to teeworlds servers via its configured external console (econ).
 It reads every logged line and checks for joining players.